 A national study found an average level of formaldehyde gas to be 0.054 ppm in homes with UFFI.
 Homes without UFFI had an average level of 0.036 ppm, demonstrating that both were well below the 0.1 health standard.

-So far, there is no medical evidence specifically linking UFFI to a health complaint.
+So far, there is no medical evidence specifically linking UFFI to a health complaint from the insulation or formaldehyde resins.

 If you are concerned about it, you can still test for UFFI gas by an environmental company in the area.
 If anything, it’s most likely that the foam has dissolved in many cases and is now at the base of the wall.

 If you’re considering buying a home with UFFI, in our opinion it’s good to know if the home has it.
 However, it should not be a deciding factor on whether to purchase the home.
-Those days are behind us.
+Those days of whether or not there was a safety issue are behind us.

 The Beth & Ryan team is always happy to answer any questions you may have.
 If you’re looking for Guelph Realtors, they should be your first call!

-RELATED: This post is part of a series of 16 things you should consider when buying an old house.
+RELATED: This post is part of a series of 16 things you should consider when buying an old home.
 Click here to read the full series.